Why AI Agent Architecture Matters

 LLMs as the Reasoning Core

-Modern AI agents rely on Large Language Models (LLMs) to interpret instructions and generate decisions.
-Research like the ReAct framework demonstrates how models combine reasoning with action execution, while Toolformer shows how they learn to call external APIs autonomously.
+AI agents rely on Large Language Models (LLMs) to interpret instructions and generate decisions.
+The ReAct framework demonstrates how models combine reasoning with action execution.
+Research like Toolformer details how models learn to call external APIs autonomously.

 Goal Interpretation

-Decomposing a complex user objective into a structured task pipeline with dependencies.
+Decomposing a user objective into a structured task pipeline with dependencies.

 Decision Generation